deepilla/petitions/README.md

 ### Build With NPM (Recommended)

 1. Run `npm install` in the root directory to install Elm, Sass and other build dependencies
-2. Run `npm start` to build the project and serve it from localhost:3000
+2. Run `npm start` to build the project and serve it from localhost:8080
-3. For development, run `npm run watch` which is the same as `npm start` but with automatic rebuilding of Sass/Elm files whenever they change
+3. For development, run `npm run watch` which is the same as `npm start` but with live reloading whenever the Sass/Elm source files change

 ### Build Manually